Cannabis in Morocco

+Cannabis in Morocco has been illegal since 1956, a status reaffirmed by legislation on narcotic drugs adopted in 1974.
+However, its cultivation has long been established in certain regions of the country, particularly in the Rif, where it has been subject to de facto tolerance.
+Morocco remains one of the world’s leading producers of hashish.

+In 2021, Law No. 13.21 on the licit uses of cannabis introduced a legal framework authorizing the cultivation, production, and use of cannabis for medical, pharmaceutical, and industrial purposes, under a system of licensing and state control.
+The implementation of this framework is entrusted to the National Agency for the Regulation of Cannabis-related Activities (ANRAC), established in 2022.

 History

 Early history

 The specific period of cannabis's original introduction to Morocco is unclear.
-From the sixteenth century it was grown nationwide on a small scale for local use, in gardens and orchards, but it was only in the 18th century that the Northwest region in the far north became a noted center of production, as it is now recognized in modern times.
-In 1890, Sultan Hassan I instituted strict regulations on cultivation and trade, but also conferred clear cannabis production privileges on several Jebala tribes.
-In the 1950s, the rights of the Jebala tribes to cultivate cannabis was reconfirmed, in response to tensions in the restive region.
-In 1956, with the new independence of Morocco, King Mohammed V prohibited cannabis nationwide.
+From the sixteenth century it was grown nationwide on a small scale for local use, in gardens and orchards, but it was only in the 18th century that Morocco's Northwest region became a noted center of production, as it is now recognized in modern times.
+In 1890, Sultan Hassan I instituted strict regulations on cultivation and trade, but also conferred clear cannabis production privileges on several Rif tribes.
+During the early 1950s, the rights of those tribes to cultivate cannabis were reconfirmed, in response to tensions in the restive region.
+In 1956, King Mohammed V prohibited cannabis nationwide.